OctoPrint/octoprint.org/trademark-rules/index.md

 OctoPrint is a registered trademark owned by Gina Häußge.

-# 1. Use of the brand name
+# 1. Use of the brand

 Gina Häußge owns all the rights pertaining to the OctoPrint brand ("brand" shall be taken to mean both the brand name and/or logo, together or separately) and is the only